Henry S. Foote: Career

-American Civil War
+Civil War

-On the eve of the American Civil War of 1861–1865, Foote returned to Vicksburg.
+On the eve of the Civil War, Foote returned to Vicksburg.
 In 1859, he was a member of the Southern convention in Knoxville.
-He moved to Tennessee and settled in Nashville, where he was elected to the First and Second Confederate Congresses.
+He moved to Tennessee and settled in Nashville, where he was elected to the First and Second Confederate Congresses, representing the 5th District (Nashville).
 As a member of the Confederate House of Representatives, he often harshly criticized the war policies of the Confederate President Jefferson Davis.
 In one debate, he verbally attacked the Confederate States Secretary of State Judah P. Benjamin, and expressed virulent antisemitism.

-Early in 1865, Foote attempted to cross to U.S. lines and travel to Washington, D.C. but was arrested by Confederates before he could do so.
+Early in 1865, Foote attempted to cross Union Army lines and travel to Washington, D.C. but was arrested by Confederates before he could do so.
 The Confederate House of Representatives voted to expel him on January 24, 1865, but the vote failed to garner the necessary two-thirds majority.
 Later, he was appointed a Mississippi Commissioner for Confederate POWs held by the U.S. Army (his son among them).

-He resigned from office in 1865 and moved to Washington, where he sought a meeting with President Lincoln but was refused.
+Foote resigned from office in 1865 and moved to Washington, where he sought a meeting with President Lincoln but was refused.
 Given the choice of leaving the United States or being sent back to the Confederacy, Foote fled to Canada and later to London.
-There he started writing a memoir of the war years.
+There he began writing a memoir of his war years.